alexamies/buddhist-dictionary/web/corpus/dirghagama-scroll2.md

 English	translation: None

+### Summary
-Summary: The Buddha explains to Ananda that there are eight causes of the Earth shaking.
+The Buddha explains to Ananda that there are eight causes of the Earth shaking.
 The first cause is water on the Earth.
 The second cause is a monk or nun using psychic powers.
 A bodhisattva descending from Tusita Heaven is the third cause.
 A bodhisattva being born is the forth cause.
 A bodhisattva becoming enlightened is the fifth cause.
 A Buddha turning the Dharma Wheel is the sixth cause.
 A Buddha teaching medition and abandoning of desire is the seventh cause.
 A Buddha reaching Nirvana without Remainder is the eighth cause.

+### Notes
-Notes: This passage is included in a collection of texts about the birth of the Buddha and spread of Buddhism in China compiled by Venerable Jue Wei of Fo Guang Shan.
-See the book <em>Parading the Buddha</em> by  Venerable Juewei (2013) ISBN: 978-1-932293-83-8.
-Also see
+This passage is included in a collection of texts about the birth of the Buddha and spread of Buddhism in China compiled by Venerable Jue Wei of Fo Guang Shan.
+See the references below.

-[Literature: Buddha’s Birthday Celebrations Accounts] (http://www.paradeofthebuddhas.org/?page_id=197 "Literature: Buddha’s Birthday Celebrations Accounts")
+1. Juewei.
+“Literature: Buddha’s Birthday Celebration Accounts.”
+Buddha’s Birthday Education Project.
+Accessed March 2, 2014. <a href="http://www.paradeofthebuddhas.org">http://www.paradeofthebuddhas.org</a>.

+2. Juewei.
+Parading the Buddha: Localizing Buddha’s Birthday Celebrations.
+First Edition.
+Los Angeles: Buddha’s Light Publishing, 2013.

+3. Wong, Poh Yee.
+“Acculturation as Seen through Buddha’s Birthday Parades in Northern Wei Luoyang: A Micro Perspective on the Making of Buddhism as a World Religion.”
+University of the West, 2012.

+Last modified: 2014-03-02